Forget iPhone 12 — iPhone 11 is about to get a huge price drop

 Apple to discontinue iPhone XR and iPhone 11 Pro models after iPhone 12 launch.iPhone 11 at $549August 20, 2020

 Apple analyst and Front Page Tech host Jon Prosser leaked the prices for all four iPhone 12 models with 5G back in May, and he said the 5.4-inch iPhone 12 would start at $649.
-The 6.1-inch iPhone 12 Max would be $749, so shoppers would pay a $50 premium for 5G over the similarly sized iPhone 11.
+The 6.1-inch iPhone 12 Max would be $749, so shoppers would pay a $50 premium for 5G over the similarly sized iPhone 11 at its full price.

 @iAppleTimes also claims that Apple will kill the iPhone XR and iPhone 11 Pro models after the launch of the iPhone 12.
 Discontinuing the iPhone XR makes sense because that phone was released in 2018.
 But ditching the iPhone 11 Pro just one year after launch would be an unusual move.